Azure-Samples/azure-ai-vision-sdk/samples/csharp/image-analysis/dotnetcore/README-Linux.md

 ## Run the samples

-* Make sure that the image file `sample1.jpg` is in the folder.
+* Make sure the image files `sample*.jpg` are in the folder.

 * Run the sample in one of two ways:
-  1. By specifying the vision key & endpoint as run-time arguments:
+  * By specifying the vision key & endpoint as run-time arguments:
   ```
   dotnet bin/Debug/netcoreapp3.1/image-analysis-samples.dll -k <your-key> -e <your-endpoint>
   ```
-  2. By first defining the appropriate environment variables, then running the executable without arguments:
+  * By first defining the appropriate environment variables, then running the executable without arguments:
   ```
   export COMPUTER_VISION_KEY=<your-key>
   export COMPUTER_VISION_ENDPOINT=<your-endpoint>